alcole/Useful-and-Interesting-SQL/README.md

 # Useful-and-Interesting-SQL
-Collection of useful or intesting SQL
+Collection of useful or interesting SQL